-Results 1–10 of 29 for "Psychology Topic"X related to "Letters: December 2013" Refine Your Search Refine Your Search TopicTherapy (9)Stress (6)Teens (5)Emotional health (4)Human rights (4) 43 more... [+] Children (3)Ethics (3)Trauma (3)Disability (2)Parenting (2)Personality (2)Sleep (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Aging (1)Alzheimer's (1)Autism (1)Depression (1)Eating disorders (1)Education (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Shyness (1)Socioeconomic status (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 29 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 2.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
-Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 3.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
-Includes resilience tips for teens and communication tips for parents.Psychology Topic 4.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
-Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 5.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 6.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
-Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 7.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
-Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 8.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
-Psychology Topic 9.SleepMillions of people don’t get enough sleep (such as by suffering from insomnia), resulting in such problems as daytime sleepiness, poor decision-making, interference with learning, and accidents.
-Learn how to be better rested.Psychology Topic 10.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic Previous 1 2 3 ...
+Results 1–10 of 29 for "Psychology Topic"X related to "Letters: December 2013" Refine Your Search Refine Your Search TopicTherapy (5)Teens (4)Children (3)Emotional health (3)Disability (2) 31 more... [+] Ethics (2)Human rights (2)Parenting (2)Testing issues (2)Trauma (2)Women & men (2)ADHD (1)Aging (1)Alzheimer's (1)Autism (1)Depression (1)Eating disorders (1)Education (1)Hate crimes (1)Health disparities (1)Intelligence (1)Kids & the media (1)Lesbian, gay, bisexual, transgender (1)Natural disasters (1)Obesity (1)Personality (1)Race (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sleep (1)Socioeconomic status (1)Sport & exercise (1)Stress (1)Suicide (1)Violence (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 29 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 2.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
+Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 3.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
+Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 4.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 5.Hate CrimesHate crimes are any felony or violent crime based on prejudice against a particular group.
+Compared to other crimes, hate crimes have a broader impact on victims and communities because they target core aspects of identity.Psychology Topic 6.TeensTeens are undergoing the biological changes of puberty and experiencing cognitive changes that allow them to think more abstractly.
+Includes resilience tips for teens and communication tips for parents.Psychology Topic 7.SexPsychologists and other clinicians focus on many issues regarding sex including later life sex, enhancing or restoring sexual functioning and pleasure, erectile dysfunction, premature ejaculation and painful intercourse, for example.
+Psychologists also work to understand sex offenders, the victims of sexual abuse and rape, and try to reduce the proliferation of sexualized images of young women in advertising and the media.Psychology Topic 8.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
+Learn more about APA research and where to get help.Psychology Topic 9.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
+Psychology Topic 10.RaceAccording to research by psychologists and others, prejudice and discrimination are still problems in American society.
+Research also shows that contact between people of different racial and ethnic backgrounds can reduce stereotyping and prejudice.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 29 for "Psychology Topic"X related to "Letters: December 2013"